 Daily ecological momentary assessment (EMA) data on pain, affect, and other lifestyle factors;

-Daily low-density EEG (resting state, visual evoked potentials)
+~ Daily low-density EEG (resting state, visual evoked potentials), collected at home

 Magnetic resonance spectroscopy (to look at GABA in motor cortex)